WeaveCraft/PetPal/README.md

 PetPal is a "match-making" app for dogs where pet owners can find other pet owners.
 The goal is to broaden the network for pet owners and help them find friends for their pets.

+The user can create an account and thereafter view other users and their pets.
+The user can message and like other users to match with them and socialice with them.

 # Installation

 To run the frontend just open PetPal-Client with Visual Studio Code and run "npm install" in the terminal.